carbon-language/carbon-lang/docs/design/generics/goals.md

 This would be _in addition_ to
-[template support in Carbon](#relationship-to-templates), if we decide to support templates in Carbon as well as interoperability with C++ templates.
+[template support in Carbon](#relationship-to-templates), if we decide to support templates in Carbon beyond interoperability with C++ templates.

 ### Generic parameters